Subhampreet/ShadowPad/README.md

 ### Prerequisites

-Make sure you have Node.js (version 18 or higher) and npm/yarn installed.
+Ensure you have **Node.js (version 18 or higher)** and `npm` or `yarn` installed on your system.

 ### Installation

 1.  **Clone the repository:**

     ```bash
-    git clone https://github.com/your-username/shadowpad.git # Assuming your repo is named 'shadowpad'
+    git clone https://github.com/your-username/shadowpad.git # Replace with your actual repo URL
     cd shadowpad
     ```